 INTRODUCTION

 A sage once said, 'A woman's beauty multiplies tenfold when she conceives and gives birth to a healthy child.'
 A healthy pregnancy and childbirth can transform a woman, making her radiate from within.
 Physically, mentally, and emotionally, she undergoes a remarkable change.
 The joy a mother feels after welcoming her baby is indescribable, often eclipsing the challenges and discomforts of pregnancy.
-As she showers her love on the baby, she finds herself lost in motherhood.
+As she showers her love for the baby, she finds herself lost in motherhood.
 The hormonal shifts, particularly the surge of prolactin and oxytocin, are reflected in her behaviour, nurturing her maternal instincts.
 This beautiful design of nature brings new mothers and their children together.
 In India, traditional practices have long supported women during pregnancy, childbirth, and postpartum care, varying across different regions.
 The rapid modernization of healthcare has led to a decline in traditional maternity and childbirth care practices, with a growing reliance on pharmaceuticals and medical interventions.
 This shift is particularly pronounced in urban areas, where women often depend on doctor-prescribed medications and interventions for their well-being during pregnancy and childbirth.
 The World Health Organization (WHO) has raised concerns about the increasing rate of Caesarean section deliveries, which are often performed without medical necessity.
 This trend is alarming, as it can lead to unnecessary risks and complications for both mothers and babies.
 Over the past few decades, women's lifestyles have undergone significant changes, contributing to a range of health issues (Osterman 2022).
 Decreased physical activity, increased consumption of processed foods, and exposure to artificial chemicals have become more prevalent.
-In contrast, previous generations of women engaged in physically demanding household activities, prepared wholesome meals, and had more control over their diet and lifestyle.
+In contrast, previous generations of women engaged in physically demanding household activities prepared wholesome meals, and had more control over their diet and lifestyle.
 Given these changes, it is essential to document and study traditional maternity and child healthcare practices, which offer valuable insights into holistic and sustainable approaches to health.
 The health disorders and complications with respect to pregnancy are vomiting, Prevent miscarriage, tonic, flatulence, vaginal infections, uterine disorders, haemorrhage, breathlessness, back pain, abdominal pain and anemia.
-Child birth associated with vomiting, to facilitate delivery, flatulence, removal of placenta, preeclampsia, induce labor, haemorrhage and abdominal pain.
+Child birth is associated with vomiting, to facilitate delivery, flatulence, removal of placenta, preeclampsia, induced labor, haemorrhage and abdominal pain.
 Post-partum clinical issues associated with postpartum recovery, haemorrhage, lactation, tonic, restoration of health, fever, abdominal pain and uterus cleaning (Sharma and Sharma 2023).
 Some earlier reports of medicinal plants have been recorded in different parts of India including Manipur (Devi and Das 2018), Kerela (Anvar and Haneef 2015; Rajith et al., 2010; Nair and Mathew 2021), Assam (Boro et al., 2017), Odisha (Das et al., 2021), West Bengal (Abhijit and Jitendra 2011).
 The present study aims to compare traditional maternity and child healthcare practices in Southern India (Karnataka, Kerala), Central India (Odisha) and Northeastern India (Manipur), exploring cultural similarities and differences.
-By documenting these practices, it could validate the efficacy of traditional remedies through scientific research and preserve India's rich traditional knowledge on maternity and child care for future generations.
+Documenting these practices, could validate the efficacy of traditional remedies through scientific research and preserve India's rich traditional knowledge on maternity and child care for future generations.

 METHODOLOGY